-Subdivision, use and development within the whole of this area would be subject to constraints broadly equivalent to the RCEP requirements (Appendix E).
+Subdivision, use and development within the whole of this area would be subject to constraints broadly equivalent to the RCEP requirements (Appendix D).

-The RPS definition of high hazard areas includes land within greater Christchurch likely to be subject to coastal erosion including the cumulative effects of sea level rise over the next 100 years.
+The CRPS definition of high hazard areas includes land within greater Christchurch likely to be subject to coastal erosion including the cumulative effects of sea level rise over the next 100 years.
 This includes (but is not limited to) the land located within Hazard Zone Lines 1 and 2.
-The screening assessment uses the updated projections for sea level rise included in the MfE Guidance, and so identifies a slightly larger area than the Hazard Zone Lines.
+The new report uses the updated projections for sea level rise included in the MfE Guidance.

-Using the potential coastal erosion area identified in the screening assessment to identify a coastal high hazard overlay would therefore give better effect to the RCPS and the NZCPS than Option 1.
+Using the potential coastal erosion area identified in the screening assessment to identify a coastal high hazard overlay would give effect to the RCPS and the NZCPS.